This page will give you information about an orchidopexy. If you have any questions, you should ask your GP or other relevant health professional.

 How soon will my child recover?

-Your child should be able to go home the same day.
+He should be able to go home the same day.

 It is usual for children to return to school after about a week.

 An orchidopexy is an operation to bring a testicle down into the scrotum.
-If left untreated, serious complications can happen.

 The operation and treatment information on this page is published under license by Healthdirect Australia from EIDO Healthcare Australia and is protected by copyright laws.
 Other than for your personal, non-commercial use, you may not copy, print out, download or otherwise reproduce any of the information.
 The information should not replace advice that your relevant health professional would give you.